Morihiro Higashikuni: Marriage and family

 His first wife, former Princess Shigeko, died of cancer in July 1961.
-In 1964, Morihiro Higashikuni married Miss Yoshiko Terao.
+In 1964, Morihiro Higashikuni married Yoshiko Terao (1927–2011).
 The second marriage produced two children:

 Later life

-In October 1947, the Higashikuni and other branches of the Japanese Imperial Family were divested of their titles and privileges during the American occupation of Japan and became commoners.
-As a commoner, he attempted several unsuccessful business ventures before eventually becoming the chief of the research division of the Hokkaido Mining and Steamship Company.
+In October 1947, the Higashikuni and other branches of the Japanese Imperial Family were divested of their titles and privileges during the Allied occupation of Japan and became commoners.
+As a commoner, he attempted several unsuccessful business ventures before eventually becoming the chief of the research division of the Hokkaido Colliery & Steamship Company.
 He died of lung cancer at St. Luke's International Hospital in Tokyo in 1969.